bossanova808/CraftAnsible/README.md

 # Ansible Deploy CraftCMS to Cloud VPS

 This is a quick guide & set of example [Ansible](http://www.ansible.com/) playbooks for automated deployment of a CraftCMS installation to a VPS server such as a [Digital Ocean](https://www.digitalocean.com/) 'droplet' or [Vultr](https://www.vultr.com/) VPS.

-It's not 100% generalised or ready to use out of the box and will take some tailoring to your needs, but should give you 95%+ of what you need to get going with fully automated deployments.
+It handles pretty much all of the initial server setup, and on-going deployments.
+It's not generalised or ready to use out-of-the-box.
+It requires some tailoring to your needs, but should give you 95%+ of what you need to get going with fully automated server setup and Craft deployments.

 Ansible is a script based industrial strength deployment system.
 Basically,  like shell scripting or git hooks but...better.

-Better in the sense that it is **simpler** (Playbooks are written in very human readable YAML) and that it aims to be **idempotent** - playbooks are fully repeatable and made of modular DRY roles.
+**Better** in the sense that it is **simpler** (Playbooks are written in very human readable YAML) and that it aims to be **idempotent** - playbooks are fully repeatable and made of modular DRY roles.
 Ansible keeps track of state so you can repeat the playbooks as often as you want/need and it knows what needs to be repeated and what doesn't, basically - which makes ansible **performant** as well.
-Also - it generally doesn't require anything extra to be installed on your server.

 You string 'roles' together to make a highly modular system that can take you from a bare 'droplet' type server to a fully deployed, secure live server in minutes.

 There's a nice article on why it's...simple and elegant, I guess - here: http://www.ansible.com/blog/simplicity-the-art-of-automation

-All it really needs on the server is ssh ('agentless deployment'), although if you want to e.g. import DBs on the server it does need some python modules installed (the install of which can be part of your server setup playbook of course!).
+All it really needs on the server is standard ssh (this is called 'agentless deployment' - although if you want to e.g. import DBs on the server it does need some python modules installed (the install of which can be part of your server setup playbook of course!).

-Server Management of the VPS is done by [ServerPilot](https://serverpilot.io/) - they handle the basics of server performance, security, updating and monitoring.
+Server Management of the VPS is, in this example, done by [ServerPilot](https://serverpilot.io/) - they handle the basics of server performance, security, updating and monitoring.

-I currently use Vultr as they have servers in Sydney and you just can't beat those pings.
+For ther servers themselves, you can really use any of the standard providers that can give you a bare, Ubuntu 16.04 VPS, such as Digital Ocean, Vultr, Linode, etc.  I currently use Vultr as they have servers in Sydney and you just can't beat those pings.
 Even on a $5/month VPS, Craft (with PHP 7) absolutely _flies_.

-I've written this largely for my own benefit, and use it frequently in production myself - even this document is here largely as a self reminder system - but hopefully it's more than enough to help others get started with similar projects.
+I've written this largely for my own benefit, and use it in production myself - even this document is here largely as a self reminder system - but hopefully it's more than enough to help others get started with similar projects.

-The goal is to go from deploying a new VPS instance to a fully runninng Craft system in less than half an hour.
-Meaning if ever there's a major outage on my current VPS provider, I can simply switch to another and run a few simple commands to redeploy everything to a new, bare VPS.
+The goal is to go from deploying a new VPS instance to a fully runninng Craft system in less than half an hour, and to use ansible for all deployment tasks on an ongoing basis (deploying new code, pushing and pull DBs etc).

+Apart from ongoing deployments, this is really my disaster recovery plan - that is, if ever there is a major outage on my current VPS provider, I can simply switch to another and run a few simple commands to redeploy everything & restore my db backups to a new, bare VPS and swithc over IPs - wa la, a new production server in less than an hour.
+(Hourly db backups to s3 are set up as part of this system!).

 ## BASIC STRUCTURE